Visit our Face Book Page

-From students, to seniors, to nonprofit organizations, everybody needs a up-to-date and working computer system but many individuals and charitable organizations just cant afford the cost.
+From students, to seniors, to nonprofit organizations, everybody needs an up-to-date and working computer system, but many individuals and charitable organizations just cant afford the cost.
 For over two years, Computer Technology Assistance Corps, CTAC, has been solving that problem by turning surplus equipment donated by individuals and businesses into reliable, fully licensed machines for low income community members, non-profits and public and private schools across the state.

 CTAC isn’t just a place that provides computers; it can set-up and install everything from single units to full-blown networks that allow nonprofits, Private Schools and Public Schools to run more efficiently, with easy sharing of files among staff, reliable email, and whatever else is needed.

 In The News: Computer Technology Assistance Corps (CTAC) a not-for-profit technology organization of Goffstown NH has established a valued relationship with Arrow Container Services, of Pelham, NH to recycle all of CTAC’s electronic end of life components.
 CTAC collects computers and refurbishes them for distribution to low income people, Non-profits as well as Public and Private Schools across NH.
 Those computers beyond repair or service are responsibly broken down at CTAC’s program site to recyclable components.
 CTAC is able to recover some program funding from the sale of precious commodities within the old computers.
 If you want to donated recently retired computer technology call CTAC at (603) 218-3078

 Seen here is the first of many anticipated pickups of e-waste being sent to be processed.
 Pictured here Left to Right Rick Drouin, CTAC Volunteer; Brian Broderick, CTAC Volunteer, Stephen Lamarrre, Arrow Container, Patti Costos, Arrow Container, Rick Lamarre, Arrow Container.